zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_WITH_GNBSIM.md

 Note: In case readers are interested in deploying debuggers/developers core network environment with more logs please follow [this tutorial](./DEBUG_5G_CORE.md)

+**CAUTION: 2023/07/13: This tutorial has been updated to use the new UPF that replaces SPGWU-TINY.**

 **TABLE OF CONTENTS**

 1. [Pre-requisites](#1-pre-requisites)